project-oak/oak/rfcs/1440_generic_planner_node.md

 ### Manifest File

-The manifest file will be will be passed to the application as part of the initial configuration map as a TOML file.
+The manifest file will be passed to the application as part of the initial configuration map as a TOML file.
 The file will be deserialised into the following structure:

 ```rust